If you’re thinking of starting a direct sales business then you’ll be probably be told to do some at home events, at least a launch one.

-We Phoenix Traders call these kinds of events ‘coffee and cards‘ (or ‘wine and cards’ too sometimes!)
+We Flamingo Partners call these kinds of events, pop up shops or coffee and cards, or ‘wine and cards’ too sometimes!

 So what’s the big deal with an at home event, I’ve found there are 3 main hurdles to get over; too scary for you, house too messy, don’t like baking!

 So what’s stopping you now?
 Ah, you don’t know enough people.
 Would it surprise you to know I’ve done really successful home events with just 3 people turning up?
-It doesn’t really matter if there aren’t many, after all it’s meant to be an informal get together and sometimes less is more because you can have more meaningful conversations with fewer people.
+It doesn’t really matter if there aren’t many.
+After all it’s meant to be an informal get together.
+Sometimes less is more because you can have more meaningful conversations with fewer people.
 The thing is those 3 people know other people.
 They know people you don’t know but because the 3 people you know trust you, they’ll pass on that spirit of trust to those other people who don’t know you.

 Remember to ask if someone else would like to host a similar event too, at any home event you do.
-If you keep it simple and your guests are relaxed, and usually we give some incentives like a % of sales in free stock or special free gifts just for hosts, then someone else will host a home event for you.
+Keep it simple and your guests will be relaxed.
+Give some incentives like a % of sales in free stock or special free gifts just for hosts, then someone else will host a home event for you.
 Then they’ll invite people you wouldn’t have met otherwise and so your sales business grows.

 Still too scary?

-Then why not invite your local Phoenix Trader round to host a coffee and cards for you, that way you can see how easy it is, and get some free cards and gifts too.
+Then why not invite your local Flamingo Partner round to host a pop up shop for you, that way you can see how easy it is, and get some free cards and gifts too.
 You can keep these or use them to start your business along with your starter stock pack when you join!

 Are there limits to how much I can do?

 At some point your sales business will reach a limit.
 You can only be in one place at a time, at some point you’ll be so busy you’ll have to turn down events.
 It takes time to sort orders and make deliveries.
 You need to expand!
 You need a team.
 Share the same business opportunity you had at the start with someone else (even better, with a lot of someone elses!).
-Direct sales companies (also sometimes known as network marketing companies) don’t have shareholders so instead of profits going to big cheeses at the top they are shared out through their network of Traders in the form of commission payments.
-Each Trader has the potential to earn the same money, it’s up to each Trader how much time, effort, positive mental attitude they invest to determine how much they grow their sales and their team network.
+Direct sales companies (also sometimes known as network marketing companies) don’t have shareholders.
+So instead of profits going to big cheeses at the top they are shared out through their network of Partners in the form of commission payments.
+Each Partner has the potential to earn the same money.
+It’s up to each Partner how much time, effort, positive mental attitude they invest to determine how much they grow their sales and their team network.

 You can be growing your team from the moment you start your own business.
 It can be really fun if someone starts at almost the same time as you and you can build each other’s business from the very beginning.